 Together we can choose the methods most comfortable and effective for your issues and individual style.

 Is your relationship stuck in a pattern that is painful and confusing and leaves you questioning the value of being together?
 It’s likely you have a lot of love for each other but could use some help navigating the pain and confusion getting in the way of your connection.
-I use Gottman Method Couples Therapy in my work with couples in addition to other orientations including internal family systems (IFS), and emotionally focused therapy (EFT).
+I use Gottman Method Couples Therapy in my work with couples in addition to other orientations including Imago Relationship Therapy, Internal Family Systems (IFS), and Emotionally Focused Therapy (EFT).

 Gottman Method Couples Therapy is backed by 40 years of research identifying what types of behaviors, attitudes and practices make for healthy, happy couples and which do not.